domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 --- middle

 # Introduction
 The goal of this document is to describe the features a network performance framework must have to be understandable to end-users, useful for application developers, and actionable for network operators.
 The motivaton for targeting users, application developers and operators all at once is this: solutions exist for many of the problems causing high and unstable latency in the Internet, but the incentives to deploy them are relatively weak.
 Creating a unifying framework for network quality can help make these incentives stronger.
 To achieve stronger incentives we believe it is necessary to reach users and application developers while at the same time measuring something operators and vendors can work to optimize.
-We discuss the needs of each of these stakeholders in turn, and describe what it takes for a network quality framework to meet these needs.

 Bandwidth is necessary, but not sufficient for high-quality modern network experiences.
 Idle latency, working latency, jitter, and unmitigated packet loss are major causes for poor application outcomes.
 In network engineering circles, this is becoming widely recognized {{BITAG}}.
 Unfortunately, it is complicated to benchmark the quality of network transport.
 Most end-users are unable to relate to metrics other than Mbps, which they have long been conditioned to think of as the only dimension of network quality.